Jump to main navigation Skip to Content

 When establishing a Permanent Senate Commission, the need for the results of the Commission’s work must be substantiated and its establishment on a permanent basis must be justified.

-The Senate can appoint Senate Commissions in areas with a strong need for research, coordination and multi-layered structuring with the mandate to develop interdisciplinary approaches for complex coordination, improvement of the research infrastructure and establishment of structures conducive to research, where necessary in cooperation with other national and international organisations.
+The Senate can appoint Temporary Senate Commissions in areas with a strong need for research, coordination and multi-layered structuring.
+Their mandate is to develop interdisciplinary approaches for complex coordination, improvement of the research infrastructure and establishment of structures conducive to research.

 Senate Commissions of the DFG